duttaprat/slurm_clinwulf/jupyter/README.md

-# 🚀 Running Jupyter Lab on ClinWulf Cluster using Slurm
+# 🚀 Running Jupyter Lab on ClinWulf Cluster using Slurm  (Advanced Arg Version)

 This repository provides ready-to-use Slurm job scripts for launching **Jupyter Lab** on the ClinWulf HPC cluster at Stony Brook University.